This month marks 32 years since the Americans with Disabilities Act (ADA) was signed.

 The ADA was passed on July 26, 1990, to prevent discrimination against people with disabilities.
 The purpose of the law is to make sure that people with disabilities have the same rights and opportunities as everyone else.

 1990 also marked the first Disability Pride parade, held in Boston.
-Celebrations have since expanded to many cities – not just within the US – to show solidarity for people with disabilities.
+Celebrations have since expanded to many cities across borders – not just within a particular country- to show solidarity for people with disabilities.

 Why do we celebrate?

 Many disabled people are made to feel “less-than” because they require accommodations.
-But really, it’s society that’s less-than for not normalizing and standardizing the accommodations in the first place.
+But really, it’s a society that’s less than for not normalizing and standardizing the accommodations in the first place.
 If every building had access ramps, accessible signage, and adequate facilities, everyone would feel welcome and included from the outset.
 It’s society – and our lack of awareness – that is disabling.

 Let’s talk PRIDE.